brendaaceja/cis129_lab03_coffeeShop.py/README.md

 priceCookies = 3
 priceTax = 0.78

+#Ask the customer questions on what they are ordering (suggested answers are printed)
 print('What are you purchasing today?') nameOfFirstItem = input("Enter the name of the first item (default: coffee): ") or firstItem nameOfSecondItem = input("Enter the name of the second item (default: muffin): ") or secondItem